 Intracerebral Hemorrhagic Stroke

 In an intracerebral hemorrhagic stroke, blood from a broken blood vessel leaks into the brain and damages brain cells.
-Also, cells beyond the broken blood vessel die because they have been deprived of their normal blood supply.
+Also, cells beyond the broken blood vessel die because they are unable to get their normal blood supply.

 Subarachnoid Hemorrhagic Stroke

-A subarachnoid hemorrhagic stroke occurs when a blood vessel near the surface of the brain breaks, causing blood to collect between your skull and the surface of your brain.
-This causes irritation to the lining of your brain and is often painful.
+A subarachnoid hemorrhagic stroke occurs when a blood vessel near the surface of the brain breaks, causing blood to collect between the skull and the surface of the brain.
+This causes irritation to the lining of the brain and is often very painful.

 Transient Ischemic Attack (TIA)

 A TIA, also known as a “mini” stroke, is an ischemic stroke that goes away quickly because the blockage breaks up.
 Symptoms may last for only a few minutes or one or two hours.
-Since the blockage passes quickly, brain cells do not die.
+Since the blockage resolves quickly, brain cells do not die, and the TIA doesn’t cause permanent disability.

 How Common are Strokes?